 We may also file a prospectus supplement or post-effective amendment to the registration statement of which this prospectus forms a part that may contain material information relating to these offerings.
 The prospectus supplement or post-effective amendment may also add, update, or change information contained in this prospectus with respect to that offering.
-If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or post-effective amendment, you should rely on the prospectus supplement or post-effective amendment, as applicable.
+If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or post-effective amendment, so applicable prospectus supplement or post-effective amendment, as applicable.
 Before purchasing any securities, you should carefully read this prospectus, any post-effective amendment, and any applicable prospectus supplement, together with the additional information described under the heading "Where You Can Find More Information."

 Neither we nor the Selling Stockholder have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus, any post-effective amendment, or any applicable prospectus supplement prepared by or on behalf of us or to which we have referred you.
 We and the Selling Stockholder take no responsibility for and can provide no assurance as to the reliability of any other information that others may give you.
 The Selling Stockholder will not make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus, any post-effective amendment and any applicable prospectus supplement to this prospectus is accurate only as of the date on its respective cover.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
 This prospectus contains, and any post-effective amendment or any prospectus supplement may contain, market data and industry statistics and forecasts that are based on independent industry publications and other publicly available information.
-We believe this information included in or assumptions relied on in these third-party publications.
+We believe this information is reliable as of the applicable date of its publication, however, we have not independently verified the accuracy or completeness of the information included in or assumptions relied on in these third-party publications.
 In addition, the market and industry data and forecasts that may be included in this prospectus, any post-effective amendment or any prospectus supplement may involve estimates, assumptions and other risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" contained in this prospectus, any post-effective amendment and the applicable prospectus supplement.
 Accordingly, investors should not place undue reliance on this information.

 We own or have rights to trademarks, trade names and service marks that we use in connection with the operation of our business.
 In addition, our name, logos and website name and address are our trademarks or service marks.
-Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this prospectus are listed without the applicable [®], [TM] and SM symbols, but we will assert, to the fullest extent under applicable law, our rights to these trademarks, trade names and service marks.
+Solely for convenience, in some cases, the trademarks, trade names and service marks referred to in this prospectus are listed without the applicable (\mathbb{R}) , TM and SM symbols, but we will assert, to the fullest extent under applicable law, our rights to these trademarks, trade names and service marks.
 Other trademarks, trade names and service marks appearing in this prospectus are the property of their respective owners.